margaretmf/margaretmf.github.io/poetry.md

 ## Harmony ##

+## Music ##
+Music is one form of cultural expression.
+Intuitively, music shares with people stories - stories of the past, and stories of the present; stories of relationships, stories of politics, and nature.

+## Your Job ##
+Your job is an attitude towards life, and an outlook towards the world and humanity.
+Your job is not confined by your job title, your social status, your place.
+Your place is in the land of the divine, where ideas in your heart continuously unfold, and are not limited by the job or opinion of others.

+## The Study of History ##
+God's story is forever unfolding.
+The Bible is a history book that shares the chronicles of man, and life lessons.
+Every individual who is born on Earth is born into an existing story of the collective mankind.
+And every individual who is born on Earth has a story being created by God and him or herself.
+We are all part of a grand story that is ever-evolving and ever-progressing.
+And everyone has a story of his or her own singing through the earth by God to overcome evil with good.

 ## Life Lessons and the Next Generation ##
 Life lessons are continuing in beautiful ways through the next generation.